puntonim/sport-monorepo/libs/strava-client/README.md

 See top docstrings in [strava_client.py](strava_client/strava_client.py).

 Used, at the moment, by:
- - strava-facade-api in strava-monorepo
+ - strava-facade-api in sport-monorepo
- - strava-exporter-to-db in strava-monorepo
+ - strava-exporter-to-db in sport-monorepo

 Local dir install